bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

 ## Adding sorting for the wallet buttons

 Merchants can choose an order for rendering wallet buttons.
-To add a sorting feature, perform the following steps.
+To add a sorting feature, perform the following steps:

 1. Update `config.json` by adding `paymentbuttons-provider-sorting` configuration with a default value.